patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 The second is the original `Table` component.
 It is configuration based and takes a less declarative and more implicit approach about laying out the table structure, such as the rows and cells within it.

+**For most common use cases, we recommend using `TableComposable`.
+Both implementations are supported and fully maintained.**

 import SearchIcon from '@patternfly/react-icons/dist/js/icons/search-icon';
 import CodeBranchIcon from '@patternfly/react-icons/dist/js/icons/code-branch-icon';
 import CodeIcon from '@patternfly/react-icons/dist/js/icons/code-icon';